LeeSteg/privatebebo/_posts/2019-04-02-MarketplaceMockups.md

 - **Impulse Buy:** Offer an option to purchase an item directly from the game.
 This will expand micro-transactions into other menus without redirecting the player to the store.

 ![Marketplace examples](/privatebebo/img/Examples_Marketplace.gif)
-_In each example above, the cost, visual representation, description, and navigation are clearly positioned within the marketplace menu._
+_In each example above, the cost, visual representation, description, and navigation are clearly positioned within the marketplace menu.
+Screenshots include: Forza, Fifa, Killer Instinct_

 <br>